Take the Cholesterol Quiz

 True and false.
 The statement above is true -- according to the statistics, your risk for heart disease is lower when you have low total cholesterol and low LDL (low density lipoprotein) cholesterol.
 LDL cholesterol is the fatty substance that is most related to arterial blockage.

-The statement above is also false -- your risk for heart disease is actually higher if you have a low HDL (high density lipoprotein) cholesterol level.
+The statement above is also false –total cholesterol and LDL alone do not determine all of your risk.
+HDL plays a role too.
+Your risk for heart disease is actually higher if you have a low HDL (high density lipoprotein) cholesterol level.
 HDL is the "good" cholesterol -- it carries fat out of the coronary arteries.

 2. If a product's package reads "low cholesterol," the product is low in fat.

 False.
+Fat and cholesterol are two different things.
 A lot of foods marked "low cholesterol" contain oils that may be high in saturated fats -- substances that research suggests may be as bad for you as cholesterol.
 Unsaturated fats, such as vegetable oil, are also high in calories.

 Remember, fat is high in calories -- 1 gram of fat has 9 calories.
 Proteins and carbohydrates each have 4 calories per gram.
 It's true that we all need some fat in our diets.
 But when you add fat, select monounsaturated fats such as olive oil, canola oil, peanut oil, nuts and seeds.
 Monounsaturated fats do not increase blood cholesterol when included in a low-fat meal plan.
 The total amount of fat in your diet should be kept to about 20 to 30 percent of your daily intake (or 1 tbsp. of the fats listed above, per meal).